 Salyersville in Magoffin County, Kentucky — The American South (East South Central)

-Erected 1979 by Kentucky Historical Society, Kentucky Department of Transportation.
-(Marker Number 1660.)
+Erected 1964 by Kentucky Historical Society, Kentucky Department of Highways.
+(Marker Number 786.)

 Location.
-37° 45.156′ N, 83° 4.049′ W. Marker is in Salyersville, Kentucky, in Magoffin County.
-Marker is on Maple Street (Kentucky Route 40) east of Coal Branch Road, on the right when traveling east.
-Marker is located on the Salyersville City Hall grounds, near the sidewalk, between City Hall and the Salyersville Post Office.
+37° 45.151′ N, 83° 4.08′ W. Marker is in Salyersville, Kentucky, in Magoffin County.
+Marker is at the intersection of Maple Street and Coal Branch Road, on the right when traveling east on Maple Street.
+Marker is located by the sidewalk, directly in front of the Magoffin County Courthouse.
 Touch for map.
-Marker is at or near this postal address: 444 Maple Street, Salyersville KY 41465, United States of America.
+Marker is at or near this postal address: 100 Maple Street, Salyersville KY 41465, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 10, 2018.
-This page originally submitted on August 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 74 times since then and 38 times this year.
-Photos: 1, 2, 3, 4, 5. submitted on August 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.
+This page was last revised on November 4, 2020.
+It was originally submitted on August 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 98 times since then.
+Photos: 1, 2, 3, 4. submitted on August 8, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.